Key points

 Economy

-Rivers and wetlands support the NSW economy by providing freshwater for important industries such as agriculture and tourism.
+Rivers and wetlands support the NSW economy by providing water for important industries such as agriculture and tourism.

 Wetlands benefit agriculture in many ways.
 They support bird species which feed on farm pests such as grasshoppers.
 This beneficial relationship between wetlands and farms offers a cheaper, easier and more environmentally friendly form of pest control.